multimediaeval/multimediaeval.github.io/_editions/2026/tasks/medico.md

 the methods that the teams use to address the task and analyze the results and, second, "Quest for Insight" papers, which address a question aimed at gaining more insight into the task, but do not necessarily present task results.
 Example questions for "Question for Insight" papers are below.

-#### Motivation and background

-For AI systems to be integrated into clinical workflows, they must be transparent, interpretable, and safe.
-In GI imaging, deep learning models have achieved promising results for classification and detection tasks, yet their black-box nature limits trust among clinicians.
-Medical professionals require explanations that clearly connect visual evidence to clinical conclusions.

-Medical VQA offers a natural interface for explainable decision support, enabling clinicians to ask structured questions and receive interpretable responses.
-Nevertheless, many existing VQA models provide answers without sufficient justification or safeguards against unsafe reasoning.
-Medico 2026 addresses these limitations by explicitly integrating explainability and safety into both task design and evaluation.
-By encouraging multimodal explanations and clinically consistent behavior, the challenge aims to advance AI systems that support, rather than replace, clinical expertise.

-#### Task Description

 **Subtask 1: Medical Image Question Answering in GI Endoscopy**

 This subtask focuses on developing models that accurately answer clinically relevant questions based on GI endoscopy images using the Kvasir-VQA-x1 dataset, which contains more than 150,000 question–answer pairs.